MA in Science Writing

 - Colleges and universities

 - Academic publishing

 - Nonprofit organizations

-A master’s degree in science writing can also prepare you for a career in technical writing; according to the U.S. Department of Labor, this field is estimated to grow by 8% through 2028, faster than the average occupation.
+A master’s degree in science writing can also prepare you for a career in technical writing; according to the U.S. Department of Labor, this field is estimated to grow by 12% through 2030, faster than the average occupation1.

 Spotlight on Alumni

 Among our alumni, you will find journalists, award-winning authors, and staff writers for science-related organizations, including: